 1) Get enough rest

 Traveling using public transport means queues and terminals and people crammed in tight spaces.
-To avoid getting infected with the covid-19 virus, wear a mask, and limit close contact with other people.
-The virus is particularly dangerous to people with comorbidities, but even young people aren’t exempt (2).
-It’s therefore in your best interest to avoid physical contact as much as possible.
+To avoid getting infected with various pathogens, wear a mask, and limit close contact with other people.
+Try to avoid physical contact as much as possible.

 3) Avoid touching surfaces unless necessary

 Keep your hands to yourself when you’re out and about.
 Hand sanitizers and disinfecting wipes can only do so much if you keep on touching random surfaces.
-The covid-19 virus can survive on various surfaces for hours and even days (3)!
-If you do need to touch something, avoid touching your face afterward, specifically your eyes, nose, and mouth (4).
+Some viruses can survive on various surfaces for hours and even days!
+If you do need to touch something, avoid touching your face afterward, specifically your eyes, nose, and mouth.